Date and Time: Wednesday, May 16, 2018 at 2:00 PM

 *Keep in mind, the Psychology commencement ceremony is a smaller, more personal celebration for Psychology Graduate and Undergraduate students.
 It is separate from the general, campus-wide CAL commencement ceremony.
 For more information regarding the campus-wide ceremony, please visit: https://commencement.berkeley.

 Students sometimes think that these two things are the same.
 CalCentral has automatically added each student to their anticipated semester to receive their degree based on your semester at UC Berkeley.
 If you plan to graduate early or stay for the summer/another semester, please see a college adviser.
 Being on the degree list means that you plan to complete all of your requirements for the degree.

 By signing up for commencement to participate in the ceremony means that you are ready to celebrate your time at Cal with your loved ones.
-Students participate even though they finished their degree last December 2016; some participate in the May 2017 ceremony even if you plan to earn an August 2017 or December 2017 degree!
+Students may participate even if they finished their degree last December 2017; some may participate in the May 2018 ceremony even if they plan to earn an August 2018 or December 2018 degree!

 General Commencement vs. Department Commencement

 Commencement, the campus-wide ceremony for all graduating seniors from all majors and their families, includes the Chancellor's address, keynote address, and most of the traditional pomp and circumstance.
 Departmental graduations occur separately within their discipline and are more personal, with each graduate walking across the stage to receive a commemorative certificate.

 Students can attend either one of the ceremonies, or both.

 Please note that tickets are REQUIRED for guests and no guest will be allowed to enter the Greek Theatre without a ticket.
 Children under 2 years of age are required to have a ticket which will be free of charge.
 Students participating in the ceremony do not need a ticket to get inside the venue.
 Please contact Cal performances for more information about tickets for children under 2 years of age.